- Military Life Cycle

 Life in the military is about being ready for deployment.
-You may be duty-ready, but don’t overlook preparations on the home front.
-That includes having or updating essential legal documents.
-Don’t let it slip off your radar before deployment.
+You may be duty-ready, but don’t overlook preparations on the homefront.
+Make sure to create or update essential legal documents before deployment.
 Do it for your family’s sake.

 Plan My Deployment is a planning tool that helps service members and families manage and build resilience through every phase of deployment.